f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/index.rst

 The hosting assets are confined to the customer's on-premise data center.
 The app will be exposed to the internet through the Volterra Global Network.

+.. note:: The AWS site you previously created is not yet used.

 |arch1|

 .. toctree::